 There was an Indian Massacre in the Cypress Hills in 1873.
 This hastened the formation of the North West Mounted Police to enforce Canadian law and order.
 Fort Walsh was the second fort established by the NWMP.
 The tour guide was very knowledgeable and gave us a sense of the rigours and rewards of the first police force in Canada.

-This jail cell was frequently shared by gunrunners and whisky traders who took advantage of the First Nations people.
+shared by gunrunners and whisky traders who took advantage of the First Nations people.

 This cannon was never fired but certainly created fear in the “bad guys”.